oslabs-beta/geSvelte/README.md

 <a name="readme-top"></a>

-Simplify form building for your website or web application with **geSvelte** - a custom form builder and npm library for Svelte developers powered by SvelteKit.
+Simplify form building for your website or web application with [geSvelte](http://gesvelte.io) - a custom form builder and npm package for Svelte developers powered by SvelteKit.
-**geSvelte** offers a live preview [... here goes a one-sentence description of key features].
+[geSvelte](http://gesvelte.io) offers a simple, easy to use, and intuitive Svelte form-building interface with live preview, and an accompanying npm package to acceses the Svelte form components.

-As a product built under the open-source tech accelerator OS Labs, **geSvelte** is continuously growing and improving to better serve the needs of developers.
+As a product built under the open-source tech accelerator OS Labs, [geSvelte](http://gesvelte.io) is continuously growing and improving to better serve the needs of developers.

 <!-- TABLE OF CONTENTS -->

-<summary>Table of Contents</summary>
+### Table of Contents

 <ol>
   <li>
     <a href="#about-the-project">About The Project</a>